Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 # 🍽️ ChefMate: Restaurant Clustering & Cooking Guide Application

 **ChefMate** is an intelligent application designed to cluster and recommend restaurants based on user preferences, such as cuisine or specific dishes.
 Additionally, it features a chef-like chatbot that assists users in preparing recipes, enhancing their cooking experience.
-This project leverages machine learning and cloud computing technologies to deliver personalized recommendations and cooking guidance
+This project leverages machine learning and cloud computing technologies to deliver personalized recommendations and cooking guidance.

 ---